Operational clarity for daily work

 Florists

-Florists are responsible for floral arrangements and decorations.
-They create fresh bouquets for guest rooms and public areas and ensure that flowers are kept fresh and aesthetically pleasing throughout the hotel.
+Florists handle the arrangements and decorations.
+They make up fresh bouquets for guest rooms and public spaces and keep the flowers looking their best across the hotel.

 Frequently Asked Questions